JacobIkke/Attiny1604-examples/README.md

 <br />
 <h3>How do I get the code to work?</h3>
 For the code examples, all you need to do is copy the code into the main.c file of your new project and it will work.
-And for the libraries, you must copy or import all of the files that are in the directory.<br />
+And for the libraries, you must copy or import all of the files that are in the directory.
+And the main.c files have an example of how you use the libery in your own main.c, or use it as startpoint for your own projects. <br />
 <br />
 The examples are compatible with other attiny's, like the attiny804, attiny1617, attiny204, attiny404, etc. <br />
 The the code is written in Microchip studio 7.0 with GCC compiler<br />